 Harriers tend to resemble very large Beagles and have often been confused with them as well.
 They are very lively and active hound dogs that were used to hunt mostly foxes and hares because of their excellent sense of smell.
 These dogs hunt best in a pack.
 They also make very good companion dogs for the family.

 Because these dogs are considered to be quite rare you will probably never see one in your lifetime.
 Back in 1994 there were only four litters born in the U.S. according to the American Kennel Club.

 The Harrier is a heavy-boned thick-bodied dog.
-This design is meant for a hard-working breed and that is what the Harrier is.
+This design is meant for a hard working breed and that is what the Harrier is.
 Their muzzles are quite long with wide, opened nostrils.
-The eyes are dark and very alert.
+The eyes are dark in nature and very alert.
 The Harrier's stamina is what makes them great hunting dogs because they are not fast.
 This allows them to run down their prey until exhaustion.
-When the prey is exhausted the Harriers will circle around it preventing its escape and then start baying to tell the hunters.
+When the prey is exhausted the Harriers will circle around it preventing its escape and then start baying to notify the hunters.

 The ears of the Harrier are drooped and long.
 They also have very thick pads on their paws which allows them to run through very rough terrain.
 Their chests are very wide which allows plenty of room for their lungs and heart.
 The harriers carry their tails upright and this allows the hunters to see them from a distance or in tall grass.

 Harriers are also very playful and outgoing.
 They love the company of people and other animals.
 They are very sweet-natured animals that tolerate children very well.
 This trait makes them excellent family companions.